jgreener64/ProteinEnsembles.jl/paper_results/ensemble_dataset.md

     where the tolerance weight is that suggested in the previous step.

-5. Examine the files in `rmsds` to see how close the generated structures came to the input structures.
+5. Examine the RMSD files to see how close the generated structures came to the input structures.